High Court rules vaccination mandates for educators and health workers justified

 "It is also reflected in the concept of informed consent that is central to the practice and ethics of medicine.
 But I do not accept that it is an absolute right.
 It is subject to reasonable limits, prescribed by law, that are demonstrably justified in a free and democratic society."

-Justice Cooke said at the time mandates were introduced, there was a clear justification that existed in the health and disability sector, as well as the education sector.
+Justice Cooke said at the time mandates were introduced, there was a clear justification for the orders in both sectors.

-In the health and disability sector, the close interaction between health professionals and patients and the potential vulnerability of those patients justified the mandates.
+In the health and disability sector, the close interaction between health professionals and patients and the potential vulnerability of those patients justified the mandate.

+The arguments in favour of the mandate were less significant for some health professionals such as dentists, but the potential justification nevertheless arose, Justice Cooke said.

-Similarly, in the education sector, Justice Cooke said it was important for students to be able to learn in a school environment and that very environment created a potential transmission risk.
+Similarly, in the education sector, it was important for students to be able to learn in a school environment and that environment created a potential transmission risk.

+While justified overall, the justification for the education mandate wasn't as clear-cut as the mandate covering the health sector, the judge found.

-However, Justice Cooke acknowledged subsequent Government announcements since the hearing of the case, which resulted in mandates being lifted for educational workers as of last Tuesday - a recognition of the highly transmissible but less severe Omicron variant which is now New Zealand's most dominant strain.
+Justice Cooke acknowledged subsequent Government announcements since the hearing of the case, which resulted in mandates being lifted for educational workers as of last Tuesday - a recognition of the highly transmissible but less severe Omicron variant which is now New Zealand's most dominant strain.

 Read More